edgedb/edgedb-java/docs/datamodeling.rst

 * Contain one parameter with the same type of the field

-* The method is public and non-static;
+* Is public and non-static

 For example, creating a bean that represents the ``Person`` schema type: